-Byron Bay is home to a residential group of bottlenose dolphins which is estimated to be over 100 dolphins in population.
-There are a great number of these dolphins that we have come to know well and have observed for many years now.
-We are lucky enough to Dolphins on most of our tours.
-If you do miss out on seeing Dolphins, we will give you a return trip for free, that's a promise.
+Byron Bay is home to a residential group of bottlenose dolphins which is estimated to have 100 dolphins in population.
+There are a number of these dolphins who we have come to know well after observing them for many years now.
+We are lucky enough to see Dolphins on most of our tours.
+If you do miss out on seeing Dolphins, we will give you another trip for free, that's a promise.

 What is the difference between a dolphin and a porpoise?

-Dolphins and porpoise look a lot alike.
+Dolphins and porpoise look very similar.
 For many years people believed dolphins where porpoises and porpoises where dolphins.
-They are actually part of the same scientific suborder; Odontoceti, which are all the toothed whales.
+They are actually part of the same scientific suborder; Odontoceti, which include all toothed whales.

-However, dolphins and porpoise are two different families.
+However, dolphins and porpoises are two different families.
 The porpoises are in the family Phocoenidae and the dolphins are in the family Delphinidae.
-This means dolphins and porpoise differ from each other on a physical level.
-Dolphins can grow much larger than porpoise, have a more slender body and have a pronounced rostrum (nose).
-While the family of porpoise contains some of the smallest cetaceans, have a more robust body and lack a rostrum or beak.
-Porpoise are also a lot shyer than dolphins and do not often come up to boats or people.
+This means dolphins and porpoises differ from each other on a physical level.
+Dolphins can grow much larger than porpoises and have a more slender body and pronounced rostrum (nose).
+While the family of porpoise contain some of the smallest cetaceans, have a more robust body and lack a rostrum or beak.
+Porpoises are also a lot shyer than dolphins and do not often come up to boats or people.

 How long do dolphins live?

-There are lots of different dolphins, and they live to different ages.
-But the bottlenose dolphin can get to around 50 years of age in the wild, and to about 40 in captivity.
-There is even a dolphin that is 48 years old in captivity!
+There are lots of different species of dolphin, and they all live to different ages.
+The bottlenose dolphin lives to around 50 years old in the wild, and to about 40 years old in captivity.

 How long can dolphins hold their breath?

-Normally dolphins come up to breathe every few minutes.
-But they can hold their breath for much longer.
-Bottlenose dolphins can hold their breath for about 7 minutes if they have to.
-Orcas can hold their breath for about 15 to 20 minutes.
+Normally dolphins come up to breathe every few minutes, however they can hold their breath for up to 7 minutes if they have to.

 How deep do dolphins dive?

-Bottlenose dolphins normally dive till depths of around 50 meters.
-However, bottlenose dolphins are capable of diving to depths of 300 meters.
+Bottlenose dolphins normally dive to depths of around 50 meters.
+However, they are capable of diving to depths of 300 meters.
 This record was set by Tilly, a dolphin that was trained by the US navy.
-Recent study into belugas revealed that this species can dive till depths up to 1250 meters.
-The deepest diver or all toothed whales is the sperm whale.
-This species can dive up to 3000 meters and keeps it’s breath for 2 hours!
+Recent study into belugas revealed that this species can dive to depths up to 1250 meters.
+The deepest diver of all toothed whales is the sperm whale.
+This species can dive up to 3000 meters and holds it’s breath for up to 2 hours!

 What can I do to help protect dolphins?

-Each of us can make a difference to help ensure the survival of marine mammals and other animals for future generations.
+Each of us can make a difference to help ensure the survival of marine mammals and other animals.

 Things you can do:

-- buy ‘dolphin safe’ tuna products, each sustainable seafood products,
+- buy ‘dolphin safe’ tuna products and eat sustainable seafood products

 $1 from every Go Sea Kayak customer is donated to Sea Shephard Conservation Society,locally based charity Dolphin Research Australia and Positive Change for Marine Life.